MicrosoftDocs/windows-dev-docs/windows-apps-src/app-resources/using-mrt-for-converted-desktop-apps-and-games.md

 </Resources>
 ```

-If you are using Visual Studio, you shouldn't need to do anything; if you look at `Package.appxmanifest` you should see the special <span style="background-color: yellow">x-generate</span> value, which causes the build process to insert the languages it finds in your project (based on the folders named with BCP-47 codes).
+If you are using Visual Studio, you shouldn't need to do anything; if you look at `Package.appxmanifest` you should see the special <span>x-generate</span> value, which causes the build process to insert the languages it finds in your project (based on the folders named with BCP-47 codes).
 Note that this is not a valid value for a real package manifest; it only works for Visual
 Studio projects:

 ```xml